juandavidzuluaga/doc-otobo-admin/content/processes-automation/process-management.rst

 - *Recording the demand* (already created before)

-   Assign the user task activity dialog *Recording the demand*.
+   Assign the activity dialog *Recording the demand*.

 - *Approval*

-   Assign the user task activity dialogs *Approval denied* and *Approved*.
+   Assign the activity dialogs *Approval denied* and *Approved*.

 - *Order*

-   Assign the user task activity dialogs *Order denied* and *Order placed*.
+   Assign the activity dialogs *Order denied* and *Order placed*.

 - *Incoming*

-   Assign the user task activity dialog *Shipment received*.
+   Assign the activity dialog *Shipment received*.

 - *Process complete*

-   This is an activity without possible user task activity dialogs.
+   This is an activity without possible activity dialogs.
 It will be set after *Approval denied*, *Order denied* or *Shipment received* and represents the end of the process.

 Now we can clearly see that activities are precisely defined states of a process ticket.
 After a successful sequence flow a process ticket moves from one activity to another.